Contact Us

 BRE engineers conduct physical attack tests in a controlled environment to verify compliance.
 They study the product design to identify vulnerabilities and then attempt to breach the product using the specified tool kits within the allowed time.

 The testing process is rigorous and adversarial.
 The testers are experts who know how to exploit physical weaknesses.
-They attack joints, locking mechanisms, and the fabric of the material itself.
+They attack joints, locking mechanisms and the fabric of the material itself.
 The product passes only if it prevents the creation of a man-sized aperture for the entire duration of the test.
-This "fail-safe" methodology ensures that LPCB certified products offer genuine protection against real criminal intent.
+This fail-safe methodology means LPCB certified products offer genuine protection against real criminal intent.

 Applying LPS 1175 To High Speed Doors